Zora Arkus-Duntov: Early life

 Arkus-Duntov was born Zachar Arkus in Brussels, Belgium, on December 25, 1909, into a Jewish Russian family.
 His father, Yakov “Jacques” Arkus, was a mining engineer on contract in Belgium, and his mother, Rachel Kogan, was a medical student.
-After the family returned to their hometown of Saint Petersburg – then Petrograd – Duntov's parents divorced and his mother's new partner, Josef Duntov, an electrical engineer, moved into the household.
+After the family returned to their hometown of Saint Petersburg – then Petrograd – Arkus-Duntov's parents divorced and his mother's new partner, Josef Duntov, an electrical engineer, moved into the household.
 Even after the divorce, Jacques continued to live with the family, and out of respect for both men, Zora and younger brother Yura took on the hyphenated last name of Arkus-Duntov.

 In 1927, the family moved to Berlin.
-While Duntov's early boyhood ambition was to become a streetcar driver, streetcars later gave way to motorcycles and automobiles.
+While Arkus-Duntov's early boyhood ambition was to become a streetcar driver, streetcars later gave way to motorcycles and automobiles.
 His first motorized vehicle was a 350 cc motorcycle, which he rode at nearby racetracks as well as through the streets of Berlin.
-When his parents, fearing for his safety, insisted he trade the cycle in for an automobile, Duntov bought a cycle-fendered model from a short-lived German manufacturer called Bob.
+When his parents, fearing for his safety, insisted he trade the cycle in for an automobile, Arkus-Duntov bought a cycle-fendered model from a short-lived German manufacturer called Bob.
 The Bob was set up for oval track racing.
 It had no front brakes and weak rear brakes.
-In 1934, Duntov graduated from Technische Hochschule Charlottenburg (known today as the Technische Universität Berlin).
+In 1934, Arkus-Duntov graduated from Technische Hochschule Charlottenburg (known today as the Technische Universität Berlin).
 He also began writing engineering papers in German motor publications.
 While in Berlin Duntov met the fourteen year old Elfriede "Elfi" Wolff, who was in the city to study ballet and acrobatic dance.
 The two kept in touch over several years while Elfi toured with dance troupes.
 She eventually settled in Paris as a dancer with the Folies Bergère.
 The two married in February 1939, just before the outbreak of World War II.

-Following the outbreak of the war first Yura, then Zora, joined the French Air Force.
+Following the outbreak of the war, first Yura, then Zora, joined the French Air Force.
 When France surrendered, Duntov obtained exit visas from the Spanish consulate in Marseilles, not only for Elfi and himself, but for his brother and parents as well.
 Elfi, who was still living in Paris at the time, made a dramatic dash to Bordeaux in her MG just ahead of the advancing Nazi troops.
 In the meantime, Duntov and Yura hid in a bordello.
 Five days later, Elfi met up with Duntov and his family and later they boarded a ship in Portugal bound for New York.